trstlabs/intento/README.md

 ## Gas Cost Comparison and Efficiency

-Intento sets a new standard for efficiency, outperforming existing solutions like Gelato on Ethereum and CronCat on Juno and Neutron, with an estimated logic cost of about 100,000 gas.
+Intento sets a new standard for efficiency, outperforming existing solutions that are off-chain, with low gas gas costs.
 This efficiency not only reduces costs for users but also broadens accessibility, introduces new use cases, and improves the overall user experience in the crypto ecosystem.

 ## Fee model